-The Company has prepared its first Internal Capital Adequacy and Risk Assessment ("ICARA") Process, through which it ensures full alignment with the IFR & IFD framework and the Law on the Prudential Supervision of CIFs.
+The Company has updated its existing ICAAP and has prepared its first Internal Capital Adequacy and Risk Assessment ("ICARA") Process, through which it will ensure full alignment with the IFR & IFD framework and the Cyprus Law 165(I)/2021 on the Prudential Supervision of CIFs.
 This will form the basis of the Company's Pillar II requirements that the Company views as the additional amount of capital and liquidity it needs to hold against any risks that are not covered by Pillar I.

-The latest ICARA report prepared by the Company was based on the audited figures of the year 2021.
-The report for the year 2022 is expected during the third (3rd) quarter of 2023.
+The latest ICARAP report prepared by the Company was based on the audited figures of the year 2023.